Types of diabetes we manage

 - Previous gestational diabetes

-The endocrine system is a group of glands that produces hormones to regulate many activities within the body, including metabolism, reproduction and fertility, sleep, mood and growth and development.
-At Portsmouth Regional Hospital, our nurse practitioner is also specially trained to treat patients with hyperthyroidism or hypothyroidism.
+The endocrine system is a group of glands that produces hormones to regulate many activities within the body.
+These include metabolism, reproduction and fertility, sleep, mood stability and growth and development.
+In our program, our nurse practitioner is also specially trained to treat hyperthyroidism or hypothyroidism, two additional hormone-related conditions that impact diabetes.